bunnybones1/grunt-convertautodesktothreejs/README.md

 # grunt-convertautodesktothree

-> A task that converts autodesk 3D models to JSON models for threejs.
+> A task that converts autodesk DAE and FBX models to JSON models for threejs.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`